Ocellaris clownfish: Spawning

 There is not much data on the reproduction of A. ocellaris.
 However, similar behaviors throughout all anemone fishes have been recorded.
 These fish have monogamous mating systems, and are territorial of their anemone.
 Males become more aggressive during spawning.
 Male behavior also changes to attract females: biting, chasing, fin extension.
 Before spawning, the male prepares the nest near the anemone (so that the tentacles of the anemone can protect the nest).
 After the male chases the female to the nest, the female begins the spawning process.
-She lays eggs for about one to two hours, and then leave the nest for the male to fertilize the eggs.
+She lays eggs for about one to two hours, and then leaves the nest for the male to fertilize the eggs.
 The eggs take approximately six to eight days to hatch (this time period can be affected by the temperature of water).
 Because of the external fertilization, males usually care for the eggs.
 They also have responsibilities for eating fungi-infected or infertile eggs, and fanning the eggs.